I'm Filippo Valsorda, @FiloSottile. I do cryptography and Go.

 @CiPHPerCoder I’d say @FiloSottile, @matthew_d_green… @hashbreaker… starting to run low… The Laurie brothers….
 Diffie…— Ben Hughes (@benjammingh) 5 July 2016

-I work at Cloudflare, on the Cryptography team, where I'm developing the Go TLS stack and edge reverse proxy that power TLS 1.3.
+Until 2017, I was at Cloudflare.
+On the Cryptography team, I developed the Go TLS stack and edge reverse proxy that powered the TLS 1.3 beta.

-I joined Cloudflare in September 2013.
-For the next year I bent DNSSEC until it became something deployable transparently at scale and built the implementation to go with it.
+I joined Cloudflare in September 2014.
+For the following year I bent DNSSEC until it became something deployable transparently at scale and built the implementation to go with it.
 (By the way, the DNSSEC community absolutely loves me.)

-Then the DNS team unexpectedly shrunk and I owned the entire Go DNS server—RRDNS—for a year and a half, rebuilding the legacy backend and eventually transitioning it to a real team.
-Some code is open source, and this is what the new team had to say about what I originally designed.in Go (which cut latencies 50x, ask me why), handling new features to enable the rest of the company and working on its performance.
+Then the DNS team unexpectedly shrunk and I owned the entire Go DNS server—RRDNS—for a year and a half, rebuilding the legacy backend pipeline and eventually transitioning it to a real team.
+Some code is open source, and this is what the new team had to say about the architecture I originally designed.in Go (which cut latencies 50x, ask me why), handling new features to enable the rest of the company and working on its performance.

 RRDNS runs more than 40% of the Alexa top 1M.